xihtyM/Pang/Documentation/Pang.md

 ## Data types ##
 As pang is stack-based, every item on the stack is an integer, this means data types such as floats and strings are not supported.
 However, that doesn't mean that they cannot be made - here is a list of all supported data types in pang:

-### Strings/2d arrays ###
+### Strings/1d arrays ###
-2d arrays are an extremely common data type and necessary for almost any programming language.
+1d arrays are an extremely common data type and necessary for almost any programming language.
 This is how pang implements them:
-- 2d arrays are a group of integers appended to the stack.
+- 1d arrays are a group of integers appended to the stack.
-- 2d arrays are to be suffixed by the length of their string.
+- 1d arrays are to be suffixed by the length of the array.
-- Strings are a type of 2d array, where each character is appended with the length of the string as the suffix.
+- Strings are a type of 1d array, where each character is appended with the length of the string as the suffix.

 ## argv and argc in pang ##
 Pang supports command-line arguments.
 This is done by appending the args into the stack as follows: